Scrapbook and Bloggish Musings 8

 In the early 2010s, I created a Vimeo channel to handle animation work because YouTube was not judged to be well suited for this esoteric content.
 However, it was doubtful Vimeo understood the low-tech analog nature of my work.
 They catered to high production value short films.
 Hence, my Vimeo site was abandoned, and I no longer possess a password that will let me back in.

 Initially, short horror animations had more traction on my YouTube channel, although there is little to pick through from my website on this score, even with the recycled Vimeo content.
-I began making new animation to feed what little demand there was, but this is not what one should should be doing at sixty-four years of age with failing eyesight.
-As of May 2023, my longer form videos began to build an audience around topics of autism, so my short-form animations were discontinued.
+I began making new animation to feed what little demand there was, but this is not what one should be doing at sixty-four years of age with failing eyesight.
+As of May 2023, my longer form videos began to build an audience, so I ceased production of short-form animations.

 Eyesight versus Camera: Time lapse photography of my art process is a large part of the YouTube equation.
-And though this form of documentation is easier to pull off than hand-drawn animation, there is still my eyesight and corneal disease: The camera must be given preference of position, which means I sit further from the easel or drawing than is to be desired.
+This form of documentation is easier to pull off than hand-drawn animation, but there is still my corneal disease to consider: The camera must be given preference of position, which means I sit further from the easel or drawing surface than is to be desired.
 Of course, I can swoop in at the end of a painting session, after the camera shuts off, and fine-tune my brushwork.

-YouTube and The Unique Creator: YouTube, in theory, might help with my branding, but it is unlikely to produce serious collectors any time soon.
+YouTube and The Unique Creator: YouTube, in theory, might help with my branding, but it is unlikely to produce serious art collectors of my work.

 The artist content providers one sees on YouTube are not selling their creativity or art.
 They are either pitching a “you too can succeed” art business model (like any other useless SEO), or they are selling their personality and/or opinions.
-This is the para-social dimension of social media, and it is the primary mode through which creators gain subscribers and become famous.
+This is the para-social dimension of social media, and it is the primary mode through which creators gain subscribers, income, and fame.

 Unfortunately, this social media dimension of YouTube forces content providers into negative feedback loops, where videos about specific topics get more views than those about their art.
 They must keep making the same video over and over again to feed the algorithm, otherwise they will perish.
 Many creators simply go away after a while, especially if they are one-man operations, or their niche topic does not have a refresh button.